crowding/ansible-role-audio/index.md

 mpg123 -o alsa -a lab avril_14th.mp3
 ```

-The second command means to play to the "surround51" device on the card ID
-"living_room."

 ## Configuring virtual devices in asound.conf

 We may also want to configure some virtual devices via ALSA.
 One
 example of a virtual device might be to output just the rear or center/sub
 channel of the 5.1 decoder.
 Another example of a virtual device might
 be one virtual device that outputs to multiple physical devices.

-Here's an example of how to split the output of a surround card in `asound.conf`:

-This creates targets "front5", "center5" and "rear5" virtual targets that each can accept a stereo signal.

 ### Splitting a surround sound device into virtual 2-channel devices